-Urban parks such as the ones in Bangalore are largely controlled by the BBMP, who in turn contract it to vicious, uninnovative and exploitative contractors who then use underpaid "gardeners" (usually a family that has been displaced from rural areas due to the lack of jobs, indebtedness or other problems).
-The parks themselves often begin as a little plot of land that lies under high-voltage electricity lines or has been set aside because of other legal obstacles to its sale.
-The work begins first by using equipment to level the ground, followed by a fence and then typically a rectangular path, a central lawn, a flower borders, a bunch of concrete seats, circular gazebos and so on.
-The whole thing so is so clichéd, so "hideous" that it is hard to begin a criticism.
+Urban parks such as the ones in Bangalore are largely controlled by the BBMP, who in turn contract it to vicious, uninnovative, and exploitative contractors who then use underpaid "gardeners" (usually a family that has been displaced from rural areas due to the lack of jobs, indebtedness or other problems).
+The parks themselves begin as a little plot of land that lies under high-voltage electricity lines or has been set aside because of other legal obstacles to sale.
+The work begins by using equipment to level the ground, followed by a fence, typically a rectangular path, a central lawn, a flower borders, a bunch of concrete seats, circular gazebos and so on.
+The whole thing is so clichéd, so "hideous" that it is hard to begin a criticism.
 The problem is that alternative visions are so rare, yet they exist in many places.
 There is (or at least was, maybe it is called Chittoor Reserve Forest) a wonderfully wild park not too far outside the town of Chittoor that I thought was quite interesting in the way it had been let to go wild.
 There are similar wilderness areas in many small towns, but larger cities seem to have a way to destroy them.
 The usual approach involve the removal of existing vegetation, addition of exotic annuals for their flowers.
-The removal of undergrowth, the artificial surfacing of paths, the inclusion of a very stereotypical playground, excessive lighting and various other actions that if avoided would have left the place far more satisfying to the urban dweller who need a little bit of wild nature.
-The cost involved in such an enriching place is actually zero, but because there is money to be made, there are hordes of people on the line waiting to destroy the few accessible wilderness areas.
-This is not done only by city governments alone, the beautiful scrub forest of about 1800 ha of the GKVK campus of the University of Agricultural Sciences in Bangalore has been destroyed right under the eyes and noses of extremely knowledgeable people.
+The removal of undergrowth, artificial surfacing of paths, the inclusion of a very stereotypical playground, excessive lighting (powered by an undue fear of snakes) and various other actions that if avoided would have left the place far more satisfying to the urban dweller who needs a little bit of wild nature.
+The cost involved in enriching a place is actually zero, but because there is money to be made, there are hordes of people on the line waiting to destroy the few accessible wilderness areas - and why would they event want to be creative!
+This idiocy is not limited to city governments alone, the beautiful scrub forest of about 1800 ha of the GKVK campus of the University of Agricultural Sciences in Bangalore has been destroyed right under the eyes and noses of extremely knowledgeable and sensible people.
 Numerous species of insects have their type locality as GKVK.

 I was recently made aware of a beautiful essay by the great Indian naturalist M. Krishnan that, sadly enough, is not sufficiently well-known.
 It makes for such a lovely reading even fifty years on and it is clear that few people listen or learn.
 Thanks to Shanthi and Ashish Chandola for sharing the original which I post here.
 While modern writers talk about active processes like "rewilding", Krishnan uses a more passive term.